 Name Displays the name of the interface.
 IP Address/Netmask The IP address and netmask associated with this interface.
 IPv6 Address The IPv6 address associated with this interface.
-Administrative Access Select the allowed administrative service protocols from: HTTPS, HTTP, PING, SSH, Telnet, SNMP, Web Service, and FortiManager.
-IPv6 Administrative Access Select the allowed IPv6 administrative service protocols from: HTTPS, HTTP, PING, SSH, Telnet, SNMP, Web Service, and FortiManager.
+Administrative Access Select the allowed administrative service protocols from: HTTPS, HTTP, PING, SSH, SNMP, and Web Service.
+IPv6 Administrative Access Select the allowed IPv6 administrative service protocols from: HTTPS, HTTP, PING, SSH, SNMP, and Web Service.
+Service Access Select the Fortinet services that are allowed access on this interface.
+These include FortiGate Updates and Web Filtering.
+By default all service access is enabled on port1, and disabled on port2.
+Select Bind to IP Address and specify the IP address.
+The IP address specified in Bind to IP address must be on the same subnet as the IP address of the interface.
+This IP address is only for FortiGate 443 requests.
 Default Gateway The default gateway associated with this interface.
 Primary DNS Server The primary DNS server IP address.
 Secondary DNS Server The secondary DNS server IP address.